kshetline/tubular_time/README.md

 For a TAI instance, `epochMillis` is the same as `taiMillis`, with `utcMillis` providing a conversion to or from UTC (or UT1 outside the well-defined UTC range).
 For a non-TAI instance `epochMillis` is the same as `utcMillis`, with `taiMillis` performing conversions.

-During a leap second the `epochMillis`/`utcMillis` value is pinned 59 seconds, 999 milliseconds into the minute in which the leap seconds occurs.
+During a leap second the `epochMillis`/`utcMillis` value is pinned 59 seconds, 999 milliseconds into the minute in which the leap second occurs.
 The `taiMillis` value, however, still varies over the course of that second.

 In the unlikely event a negative leap second is ever declared, the `epochMillis`/`utcMillis` value for a non-TAI `DateTime` instance will simply skip over the leap second, while `taiMillis` advances contiguously.